Selling a business starts with an accurate valuation

 Conclusion of Value or Short Report

-For more formal situations or valuations that a court of law is not using, you may require a deeper analysis of the business and what is happening in the business industry.
+For more formal situations or valuations that do not involve a court of law, a deeper analysis of the business and its industry trends may be required.
 This report is more detailed than a BOV.

 Business Appraisal or Full Report

 For legal transactions and litigation, you will need a complete report of your business.
-This is called a business appraisal or full report and is usually in response to demands from the IRS or a court of law, such as divorce, etc.
+This is referred to as a business appraisal or full report and is typically prepared in response to demands from the IRS or a court of law, such as in the context of a divorce.

 Beyond the value of your business, it also details the calculations used to determine that value and the steps taken to make those calculations.